 In 2005, Annick and Pascal bought Château de Paraza.
 The Domain is revived under the impetus of the...

 Château de Lastours is a magical and eternal site.
-This majestic estate of 850 hectares located near the Mediterranean Sea has a vineyard of 100 hectares, an olive grove of 10 hectares (3,000 olive trees).
+This majestic estate of 850 hectares located near the Mediterranean Sea consists of a 100-hectare vineyard, a 10 hectare olive grove (which represents about 3,000 olive trees!).
 This unique terroir offers ideal geological and climatic conditions.
-We apply the principles of sustainable agriculture and are certified "High Environmental Value" by the Ministry of Agriculture.
-We are in conversion to Organic Agriculture since 2017.
+The vineyard is worked according to the principles of sustainable agriculture, the estate is certified "High Environmental Value" by the Ministry of Agriculture and in conversion to Organic Agriculture since 2017.

-1940, Lastours became the property of the writer Louis-Pierre Lestringuez, who wanted to get away from an occupied Paris.
+In 1940, Lastours became the property of the writer Louis-Pierre Lestringuez who wanted to get away from an occupied Paris.
 While family and friends were protected during the war, the immense property was neglected, and the castle and its vineyard gradually declined.
 In 2004, a family of enthusiasts fell in love with this beautiful and neglected land.
-Organic practices, plot selections, energy savings, wine tourism: the precise work carried out by the Allards is in keeping with this terroir and its long history.
+Organic practices, plot selections, energy savings, wine tourism: the precise work carried out by the Allards is in keeping with this terroir and its long history!

 "This field has allowed us to develop the two activities that we are passionate about.
 On the one hand, viticulture and on the other hand, leisure with wine tourism and motor sports. »